fenago/rabbitmq-jupyterlab/Lab_9_learning.md

 After a  client is successfully authenticated by the message broker, it needs to perform some activities in some virtual hosts.
-In the earlier chapters, we saw that permissions are defined per vhost and live either internally in the message broker or externally.
+In the earlier labs, we saw that permissions are defined per vhost and live either internally in the message broker or externally.
 The RabbitMQ LDAP backend plugin that we saw earlier provides you with an ability to store permissions in